llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

   ``getelementptr`` operations, on buffer resources.
 They may be passed to AMDGPU buffer intrinsics, and they may be converted to and from ``i128``.

-  Casting a buffer resource to a bufer fat pointer is permitted and adds an offset of 0.
+  Casting a buffer resource to a buffer fat pointer is permitted and adds an offset of 0.

 **Streamout Registers**